apache/incubator-teaclave-trustzone-sdk/README.md

 QEMU_VIRTFS_HOST_DIR=$(pwd)/shared_folder)
 ```

-After the QEMU has been booted, you need to mount the shared folder in QEMU
-guest system (username: root), in order to access the compiled CA/TA from QEMU.
+After the QEMU has been booted, you need to mount the shared folder in the QEMU guest system (username: root), in order to access the compiled CA/TA from QEMU.
 Run the command as follows in the QEMU guest terminal:

 ```sh